muppet3000/homeassistant-grott/docs/setup/grott.md

 Follow the instructions to install the grott add-on.

-Take note of the specific instructions here https://github.com/egguy/addon-grott/blob/main/grott/DOCS.md#compatibility-with-homeassistant-grott about checking: *Enable grott MQTT* and to deactivate the *Home Assistant plugin* in the configuration.
+Take note of the specific instructions [here](https://github.com/egguy/addon-grott/blob/main/grott/DOCS.md#compatibility-with-homeassistant-grott) about checking: *Enable grott MQTT* and to deactivate the *Home Assistant plugin* in the configuration.
 This can lead to duplicate sensors otherwise.

-Then you should have a working Grott server running as an add-on to HA and the IP address of the HA instance will be the destination IP address to re-point your datalogger to (see https://github.com/egguy/addon-grott/blob/main/grott/DOCS.md#configuration-of-the-wi-fi-logger )
+Then you should have a working Grott server running as an add-on to HA and the IP address of the HA instance will be the destination IP address to re-point your datalogger to (see [here](https://github.com/egguy/addon-grott/blob/main/grott/DOCS.md#configuration-of-the-wi-fi-logger))

 Then you can proceed to install the grott integration, and ignore the Configuration step below...